A Lot or a Little?

-While the gameplay's accessible, there are a number of flaws that hold it back.
+While the gameplay is accessible, there are a number of flaws that hold it back.
 The graphics aren't visually impressive compared to most of the other games out today, and the music isn't memorable.
 Plus, the limited number of tricks reduces the depth of Crayola Scoot, which further reduces its replayability.
 With that said, the various modes do encourage a different use of the paint splattering mechanics, and there are bosses to face when you advance, so the mileage may vary.
-A particular stand out was the Crazy Crayons mode, which is the game's take on a Capture the Flag.
-Overall, if you're looking for an amusing sports game that fine for younger kids, Crayola Scoot can easily paint the town red for a few hours of fun.
+A particular standout was the Crazy Crayons mode, which is the game's take on Capture the Flag.
+Overall, if you're looking for an amusing sports game that's fine for younger kids, Crayola Scoot can easily paint the town red for a few hours of fun.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.